-Sultan Suleiman’s Children
+9. Sultan Suleiman’s Children

 Hurrem Sultan gave a birth to a son (Mehmed, 1521) and daughter (Mihrimah, 1522) and then three more sons.
 Selim (1524), Bayezid (1525) and Cihangir (1533).
 Among Sultan Suleiman’s children, only Selim and Mihrimah would lead a relatively long and peaceful life.

 Ibrahim Pasha, who suppressed rebellions in Egypt and Anatolia was like the keystone of Ottoman state.
 Hafsa Sultan died in 1533 and few months later, Sehzade Mustafa (the first son of Suleiman by Mahidevran) was appointed to Manisa as governor and his mother moved with him.
 Hurrem was not the only sultan of the palace.

-Relocation of Harem into Topkapı Palace
+10. Relocation of the Harem

 Grand Vizier commanded the army during Iran occupation on 1533 fall and Suleiman followed him in 1534.
 As a result of the occupation, which took two years, Tabriz and Baghdad were captured.
 When the army returned from the occupation in 1536, Hurrem blamed Ibrahim Pasha for plotting against Suleiman.
 Pasha was called to the palace one night and choked to death as punishment.

 Now that Hurrem was the only dominant force within the palace, she wanted one of her sons to take the throne.
 When her oldest and dearest son, Mehmed, died in 1543 (smallpox), Sultan Suleiman asked Architect Sinan to build Sehzade Mosque in his name.

 Due to untimely death of Sehzade Mehmed, Hurrem Sultan started to prepare his son Selim for the throne although he was known to have a weak character and named drunk.
 She also married his daughter Mihrimah Sultan to Rustem Pasha who used to work inner palace as part of staff.

 Rustem Pasha was given the duty to persuade Sultan Suleiman to believe that his son was plotting against him.
-Eventually in the summer of 1553, during the third military expedition to Iran, Mustafa was choked to death by the mute servants of Sultan Suleiman.
+Eventually in the summer of 1553, during the third military expedition to Iran, Sehzade Mustafa was choked to death by the mute servants of Sultan Suleiman.

 Hurrem Sultan had Grand Vizier Kara Ahmed Pasha executed in 1555 so that Rustem Pasha would become Grand Vizier again.
 Following this, she passed away.
-Suleiman the Magnificent built a mausoleum for Hurrem Sultan behind Süleymaniye Mosque, embroidered with beautiful tiles.
+Suleiman the Magnificent built a mausoleum for Hurrem Sultan behind Suleymaniye Mosque, embroidered with beautiful tiles.

 After Charles V left the throne and the signature of peace treaty with Iran in 1555, Suleiman did not join another military expedition.
-During his old age, he witnessed the deadly fights between his two living sons, Selim and Beyazid.
+During his old age, he witnessed the deadly fights for throne between his two living sons, Selim and Beyazid.

 After the war in Konya in 1559, Beyazid was beaten and he escaped to Iran.
 However, his escape couldn’t save him.
 A treaty signed with Iran Shah in 1562 ensured that he was killed with his sons.
 Now Selim the Blonde was the only successor to the throne.

-Siege of Szigetvar and Death of Sultan Suleiman
+15. Death of Sultan Suleiman

 Perhaps he wanted to die during a war.
 He was not able to rise a horse so he was taken to Szigetvar in a chariot.
 The siege started in August 5th and Sultan Suleiman died in September 7th a few days before the city fell.

-His death was kept secret until the army arrived in Belgrade and Selim took the throne.
+Death of Sultan Suleiman was kept secret until the army arrived in Belgrade and Selim took the throne.
 Mother of Mustafa, Mahidevran Sultan, was forced to accommodate in Bursa after the death of his son and she lived until 1581.